Benefits in work

 Benefits that are not affected by work

-Some benefits that you get will not be affected by a move into work.
-For example, any Disability Living Allowance, Child Disability Payment or Personal Independence Payment that is paid to your child can continue regardless of whether you start work or not.
+For example, any Disability Living Allowance (DLA) or Personal Independence Payment (PIP) paid to your child can continue regardless of whether you start work or not.
+The same applies to Adult Disability Payment and Child Disability Payment in Scotland.

 Child Benefit also continues to be paid when you are working.
 However, if you or your partner earn more than £60,000 per year, your Child Benefit is reduced.
 This is done by way of a claw back through the income tax system.
 If you earn more than £80,000, all of your Child Benefit will be recovered through income tax.